BRUCEGOURLEY.COM

 An Introduction to the Christian Theocratic / Nationalistic Movement

 "Christians have an obligation, a mandate, a commission, a holy responsibility to reclaim the land for Jesus Christ -- to have dominion in civil structures, just as in every other aspect of life and godliness.
 But it is dominion we are after.
 Not just a voice.
 It is dominion we are after.
 Not just influence.
 It is dominion we are after.
 Not just equal time.
 It is dominion we are after.
 World conquest.
 That's what Christ has commissioned us to accomplish.
 We must win the world with the power of the Gospel.
 And we must never settle for anything less...
 Thus, Christian politics has as its primary intent the conquest of the land -- of men, families, institutions, bureaucracies, courts, and governments for the Kingdom of Christ."
-(From The Changing of the Guard: Biblical Principles for Political Action by George Grant, published in 1987 by Dominion Press)
+From The Changing of the Guard: Biblical Principles for Political Action by George Grant, published in 1987 by Dominion Press

-Below is a listing of entities which espouse Christian theocratic tenets, defined, at the minimum, as the belief that Christians should receive preferential and privileged treatment from the American government and in the public square, and conservative Christian morality should be enforced by judicial law.
+Below is a partial listing of entities that espouse Christian theocratic tenets, defined, at the minimum, as the belief that Christians should receive preferential and privileged treatment from the American government and in the public square, and conservative Christian morality should be enforced by judicial law.
 Some would go much further by entirely revoking democracy in favor of governing according to Old Testament Law.
 Finally, read Gary DeMar's apologetic for Christian Theocracy.

 Theocratic Organizations